 All data-driven organizations experience this problem as they begin to grow their data and people.
 And although it sounds like a simple problem, which might require a meeting to solve, aligning the business and data to remove confusion can be an extremely profound problem.
 That's why a data dictionary can be one of the most valuable tools that a data team can create to deliver results.

-Below are the steps that teams need to take when creating a data dictionary:
+Below are the steps and data dictionary best practice that teams need to take when creating a data dictionary:

 1. Gather terms from different departments